JSjulio/JSjulio/README.md

 Hello World!

 I'm a cleared MS in Cybersecurity graduate with a computer science foundation and quality assurance background.
 I have experiece with Governance, Risk, Compliance (GRC), vulnerability management, and incident response.
-Currently building upskilling my security analyst skills through various CTFs, certifications, and projects/labs.
+Currently building upskilling through completion of CTF events, certifications, and projects/labs.

 <i>"In the world of software, the best way to predict the future is to invent it."</i> - Alan Kay
 <hr>